 This document provides ideas for research projects, and links to research plan templates, which are partially completed plans.
 Template files are available via the ISBDS course GitHub repository.
 For ISBDS, a research plan template can vary within biomedical science topics, but definitely includes a specific data source, overall problem statement, and methodological approach.
 Students will be required to complete the template to comprise a preliminary research plan for approval prior to registration.
 Advisors are invited to contribute research plan templates in their areas of interest and expertise, which may be based on the generic ISBDS Research Plan Template.

-- Analysis and/or visualization of an important public dataset.
+- Review and analysis of an important public dataset.

 - Reproducing and extending a published analysis.